 Cyprus is two hours ahead of Ireland; i.e. when it’s 9.00am in Ireland it’s 11.00am in Cyprus.

-Cyprus uses the same electrical infrastructure as Ireland, so adaptors are not required.
+Cyprus uses the same electrical infrastructure and plugs as Ireland, so adaptors are not required.

 English is widely spoken throughout the island.
 Road signs in the Republic of Cyprus are normally written in both Greek and English.

 Irish mobile phones with a roaming facility will operate on the Cypriot network.
 The international code for Cyprus is +357.

 Buying property in Cyprus

 If you choose to purchase a property in the Republic of Cyprus, as with property transactions in general, you should seek local, independent legal advice to ensure that the title deeds are clean and that there are no outstanding mortgages on both the property in question or on the land on which it’s built.

 There have been reported cases where, unbeknownst to the purchaser, the land on which a purchased house was built was mortgaged to a bank, and when the landowner defaulted on the loan the bank sought possession of the land.